-- 1. Structure and qualification of the Board - 2.
-Roles, duties and responsibility of the Board - 3.
-Board Meeting - 4.
+- 1. Structure and qualification of the Board of Directors - 2.
+Roles, duties and responsibility of the Board of Directors - 3.
+Board meeting - 4.
 Dynamics of the performance of the Board of Directors - 5.
 Relationship with the management division - 6.
-Directors Development
+Director development